Leon Russianoff

 Leon Russianoff (August 19, 1916 – September 16, 1990) was an American clarinetist, primarily known for his teaching career.
-Widely considered one of the most important clarinet teachers of his time, Russianoff's students included many orchestral principals and soloists in the United States.
-He was a founding member of the International Clarinet Society, serving as the organization's first vice-president from 1973 to 1976 and contributing to the early International Clarinet Clinics.
+He was a founding member of the International Clarinet Society, serving as the organization's first vice-president from 1973 to 1976 and contributing to the early International Clarinet Clinics in Denver.
+Russianoff's students included many orchestral principals and soloists in the United States.

-After studying in his youth with Dominic Tramontano, Russianoff won a scholarship from the Philharmonic-Symphony Society of New York to study with Simeon Bellison.
-Russianoff never studied music at a college, but continued his lessons with Bellison while studying at the City College of New York from 1933 to 1938.
-During this time, he took on his first students, who were referred to him by Bellison.
+Born in Brooklyn, New York, Russianoff won a scholarship to study with Simeon Bellison, the principal clarinetist of the New York Philharmonic.
+Russianoff never studied music at a college and instead pursued a Bachelor of Science in English and Sociology at the City College of New York from 1933 to 1938.
+He continued his lessons with Bellison while studying for his degree and taking on his first private students.
 Russianoff parted ways with Bellison in 1940 and began teaching at the Third Street Music School Settlement and The Contemporary Music School.
-He was the principal clarinet with the orchestra of the Ballet Russe de Monte-Carlo for two seasons, but left partially due to performance anxiety.
-In decade following, Russianoff opened a teaching studio but continued to perform, now on Broadway.
-After a bad experience playing for Martha Graham and Fe Alf, he tried to save his performing career by studying with Daniel Bonade in 1950, but quit after less than a year to devote himself to teaching.
+After prolonged performance difficulties, Russianoff opened a teaching studio but continued to perform in Broadway theatre.
+His anxiety continued to affect his playing; he tried to continue to perform professionally, but left to devote himself fully to teaching.
 Russianoff subsequently served on the faculties of the Manhattan School of Music (from 1955) and the Juilliard School (from c.
 1970), among others.

+Russianoff was described by his biographer Stephen Lee Clark as "one of the most effective and successful clarinet teachers in the world", and by Joan Waryha Porter as the "Godfather of American clarinetists": his pupils included Stanley Drucker, Charles Neidich, Jimmy Hamilton, David Krakauer, Bob Wilber, and Michele Zukovsky, among many others.
 Russianoff's teaching was based on the fundamentals of technique, as described in his Clarinet Method.
-His teaching philosophy was strongly influenced by his second wife, Penelope, a psychologist and socialite; Russianoff aimed to create a relationship built on mutual respect and positive reinforcement so individuality and creativity could be preserved.
-Joan Waryha Porter remarked in The Clarinet that he was "considered by many to be the Godfather of American clarinetists": his pupils include Stanley Drucker, Charles Neidich, Franklin Cohen, Larry Combs, Jimmy Hamilton, David Krakauer, Bob Wilber, Michele Zukovsky, and Edward Palanker, among many others.
+His teaching philosophy was strongly influenced by his wife, Penelope, a psychologist and socialite, as well as the bassoonist Simon Kovar and the author Timothy Gallwey; Russianoff aimed to create a relationship built on mutual respect and positive reinforcement so individuality and creativity could be preserved.
+After his death, several memorial concerts were organized by his former pupils, and the Leon Russianoff Memorial Scholarship was introduced at the Manhattan School.
+Russianoff's teaching was posthumously honored by both the International Clarinet Association and the World Clarinet Alliance, and has been the subject of doctoral scholarship.